NEUBIAS/training-resources/_modules/filter_neighbourhood.md

 figure: /figures/filter_neighbourhood.png

-figure_legend: Image filtering with a pixel neighborhood. (a) Raw intensity image with pixel neighborhood (structuring element (SE), red outline) and central pixel (blue outline) on which the filtering operation will be performed. (b) Pixel values in the neighborhood; red is the pixel value that would be affected consequently. (c) X is the value that would be replaced after operation (indicated as op).
+figure_legend: Image filtering with a pixel neighborhood. (a) Raw intensity image with pixel neighborhood (structuring element (SE), outer green box) and central pixel (inner orange box) on which the filtering operation will be performed. (b) Pixel values in the neighborhood. (c) X is the value that would be replaced after operation (indicated as op).
 Here, max, mean and variance operations are used.
 Note - One has to carefully look at the data type of the image as some operations can produce large/floating point values. (d) Different SEs (neighborhood in green and affected pixel in orange) top left - SE  completely inside image boundaries; top right - SE at image boundaries (padding needed); bottom left - SE with different shape; bottom right - Line SE.

 activity_preface: |
   - Mean filter